 - Anal cancer is highly associated with the human papilloma virus (HPV), which has a tendency to infect certain areas of the body such as the genitals, cervix, rectum and sometimes the throat.
 Medical providers have long been aware of how HPV affects the cervix but we now know that it can cause similar changes in the rectum as well.

 - HPV tends to affect a specific part of our tissue called a “transformation zone”.
 This is where the thick, “outside skin cells” (squamous cells) meet the thinner “inside skin cells” (columnar cells) which line the inside of our bodies.
-There are transformation zones located in the throat and rectum of all people, as well as the cervix in natal women.
+There are transformation zones located in the throat and rectum of all people, as well as the cervix.
 There are over 100 types of HPV, and some types are more dangerous than others.
 These types tend to be divided into two groups, “low risk” types and “high risk” types.
 The low risk types are often benign, although they can sometimes cause genital warts.
 The “high risk” types can also be benign but they can also sometimes be associated with pre-cancerous lesions (which often can not be seen or felt) and an increased risk of developing cancer.
 Fortunately, naturally clearing HPV is possible and actually quite common in young, healthy individuals.
 However, there are risk factors that can make it more difficult

 for our bodies to clear HPV in certain patients and thereby cause dysplasia.

 - Similar to how pap smears are used to screen for HPV changes in the cervix, we can now use pap smears to screen for HPV changes in the rectum as well.
 Your PCP will help you to decide if getting an anal pap smear is appropriate for you.